-It's not always easy to spot the onset of toxic shock syndrome (TSS) because the symptoms are similar to those of the flu, combined with digestive problems.
-So if you have an upset stomach during your period, be especially careful:
+It's not always easy to spot the onset of toxic shock syndrome (TSS), because the symptoms are similar to those of the flu, combined with digestive problems.
+If these symptoms appear during your periods or menstrual cycle, be particularly vigilant:

 - Muscle or joint pain;

-These are the first signs that may indicate toxic shock.
-In a second stage, other symptoms may appear:
+These are the first signs of toxic shock.
+Later, other symptoms may appear:

 - Confused thoughts.

 TSS is caused by a bacterium called staphylococcus aureus.
-It likes to settle and grow at "mucocutaneous microbial" sites such as :
+Staphylococcus aureus likes sto settle and develop at "mucocutaneous microbial" sites such as :

 - the perineum ;

-The most pathogenic variety, Staphylococcus aureus is present in 40% of the population, but most people are healthy carriers.
-However, the situation can be made worse if the bacteria reaches the internal mucous membranes.
-In this case, the microbe produces a toxin, TSST-1, which spreads through the body via the bloodstream.
-It can then infect the organs until they cannot function at all.
+The most pathogenic variety, staphylococcus aureus is present in 40% of the population, but most people are healthy carriers.
+However, the situation can s'worsen if the bacterium reaches internal mucous membranes.
+In this case, the microbe produces a toxin, TSST-1, which spreads throughout the body via the bloodstream.
+It can then infect organs until they are completely unable to function.

 What are the main causes of toxic shock?